vitusventure/MountainRoostBlog/_posts/2020-10-15-linking-alexa-with-home-assistant.md

     smart_home:
 ```

-After that, simple run Device Discovery from your Alexa app, and you should see the devices passed through from Home Assistant!
+After that, simply run Device Discovery from your Alexa app, and you should see the devices passed through from Home Assistant!

 ## Conclusion